madeofpendletonwool/PinePods/completed_todos.md

 - [] Known timezone issue in add_episode - pinepods-1  | /opt/venv/lib/python3.11/site-packages/dateutil/parser/_parser.py:1207: UnknownTimezoneWarning: tzname EDT identified but not understood.
 Pass `tzinfos` argument in order to correctly return a timezone-aware datetime.
 In a future version, this will raise an exception. pinepods-1  |   warnings.warn("tzname {tzname} identified but not understood.  "

+- [] Added a People page so that you can see other episodes and podcasts a particular person has been on
+- [] Added filtering to podcasts page

 Version 0.6.5